-Modeling - this tab allows selection of any eligible IVs for consideration in MLR model-building and model-generation.
+Modeling - this tab allows selection of any eligible IVs for consideration in MLR modelbuilding and model-generation.
 Model-generation is accommodated by user-selected model evaluation criteria and automatic generation of the ten best-fit models from a search in which all possible combinations of predictor variables are tested, or via a heuristic searching algorithm (the Genetic Algorithm or GA).
 Regression fit and model variable statistics are generated to help evaluate the usefulness of predictive variables and overall fit.
 Time series and XY scatter plots, as well as reports on best-fit models, can be viewed and/or saved for further analysis and recording.

-There are also subtabs for residual analysis on the modeling tab.
-Here the user can examine plots of a model's regression residuals, including their normality statistics, and eliminate highly influential data records and recalculate the regression model.
+Residual Analysis - this tab displays plots of a model's regression residuals, including their normality statistics, and provides means to eliminate highly influential data records and recalculate the regression model.
 Altered data sets can be exported for external use and rebuilt models can be selected for the prediction tab.